pkuehner/nba-game-simulator/README.md

+# Text-Based NBA
-# This is Text-Based NBA Simulator that can Simulate a game based on real play by play data
+This Simulator that can Simulate a game based on real play by play data and outputs at as Text to the Command Line

 ## Data
 It parses official NBA Data (from 2019 season but technically others are possible) and accumulates stats for each possible lineup a team ran.
 From this data it creates probabilities for possession outcomes depending on the lineup both for defense and offense.